Tracing Annie Hibbitt's Deep Ancestral Roots Through Her Dad's Y-DNA

 After receiving dad's Big Y results, I submitted his file to Y-Full for further analysis.
 His test is labelled id: YF10457 and can be seen under Z36747 on the YTree.

-Partial Screenshot of the R-S424 Subclade showing Annie's dad's position on the YTree
+Partial Screenshot of the R-S424 Subclade showing Annie's dad's position on the YTree (as at October 2017)

 Annie's Rutland Ancestry

-Using traditional research I've traced our patrilineal line (father's father's father, etc.) to John HYBIT who married three times between 1712 and 1732 in the village of Exton in Rutland in the UK.
+Using traditional research I originally traced our patrilineal line (father's father's father, etc.) to John HYBIT who married three times between 1712 and 1732 in the village of Exton in Rutland in the UK.
 There are many variants of the surname including Hibbit, Hibbitt, Hibbet, Hibbett, Hibbits, Hibbets, Hibbitts, Hibbetts, Hybot, Hybut, Hybat, Hybit, Hybitt, Hybet, Hybett, Hybbet, Hybbett, Hybbitt, Hibbert, Ibbert, Ibbat, Ibbatt, Ibbet, Ibbett, Ibbit, Ibbot, Ibbott, Abbot, Abbott, Abbit, Abbitt, etc. and it just so happens that the spelling which came down to my branch of the family was HIBBITT.

 Annie's Editorial Note